realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 Here's what each chapter covers:

-**Chapter 2: The Road Network** walks through loading the Merton road network from OpenStreetMap into Neo4j using OSMnx.
+**Chapter 2: The Road Network** walks through loading the Merton road network from OpenStreetMap into Aura using OSMnx.
 We'll cover the data cleaning required to handle the quirks of OSM data, such as list-valued properties, duplicate edges and missing speed limits.
-We'll also describe the Neo4j schema that makes spatial queries efficient.
+We'll also describe the Aura schema that makes spatial queries efficient.

 **Chapter 3: Zones and Graph Queries** defines the five zones that divide the borough, assigns each intersection to its zone and builds the zone adjacency graph.
 We'll show the Cypher queries that make the zone topology useful, such as nearest neighbors, multi-hop reachability and complex intersection counts.

 **Chapter 4: The Operational Layer** sets up the Lakebase tables that hold live vehicle data.
 We'll cover the table design, the indexes that make time-series queries fast and the credential options for connecting from Python.

-**Chapter 5: The Simulator** writes a vehicle simulator that loads the road network from Neo4j, places ten vehicles in their home zones and moves each one along Breadth-First Search (BFS)-computed shortest paths.
+**Chapter 5: The Simulator** writes a vehicle simulator that loads the road network from Aura, places ten vehicles in their home zones and moves each one along Breadth-First Search (BFS)-computed shortest paths.
 The simulator runs as a background process and writes position updates to Lakebase every two seconds.

 **Chapter 6: The Streamlit Apps** builds two Streamlit dashboards.
 The first one shows vehicles moving on a live map with trail history and shortest path queries.
-The second one connects to Databricks to show zone activity trends and road segment traffic, updated every 30 seconds.
+The second one connects to Lakehouse to show zone activity trends and road segment traffic, updated every 30 seconds.

 **Chapter 7: Bringing It All Together** covers the full system running end-to-end, the gotchas we encountered along the way and ideas for going further.